hanabi/hanabi.github.io/README.md

   1) Some cards (e.g. a one-away 3) are quite useful to the team, but illegal to touch directly (as touching them directly with a clue would imply that they are playable right now).
 If the game is going well, then it can be useful to "waste" a clue in order to have the card saved permanently.
   2) Sometimes there are multiple critical cards in a row on chop and it falls to one player to save all of them.
 In this situation, a multiple-card *Chop Move* could be the only way to do it.
 * Note that you are NOT allowed to *Chop Move* a card that you can just clue directly with a *Save Clue* (unless there are multiple critical cards in a row on chop and you have no other choice).
 This should be obvious, as having some positive information is always better than having the card be a complete mystery.
+* If a *Trash Chop Move* touches MULTIPLE trash cards, then it only *Chop Moves* the cards to the right of the right-most trash card.
+For example, in a 3-player game:
+  * All the 1's are played on the stacks.
+  * Bob has a completely unclued hand.
+  * Alice clues 1's to Bob, which touches a 1 in slot 2 and a 1 in slot 4.
+  * Bob ONLY *Chop Moves* his slot 5 card.

 ### Chop Moves & Prompts